LibrariesHacked/helibtech/helibtech-viewpoints/the-strategic-pivot-from-collection-management-to-research-enablement-the-invisible-infrastructure-why-metadata-is-now-a-c-level-strategic-asset.md

 # One pipeline, clear signals, assisted enrichment

-The report proposes an What’s needed is an operating pattern that reduces day to day firefighting without adding yet another layer of tools.
+The report proposes that what’s needed is an operating pattern that reduces day to day firefighting without adding yet another layer of tools.

 First, anchor activation in a vendor neutral knowledge base so holdings and links move together into discovery and link resolution, and so provider updates flow through to MARC, the central index, and the resolver.